anitguru/hugo/content/en/blog/chatgpt1.md

 ![fitness.avif](/fitness.avif)
 *(Image from Unsplash)*

 ChatGPT as Your Health Coach: Looking for fitness or diet advice?
 ChatGPT can create plans tailored to your needs.
-Prompt it with “Create a vegetarian meal plan for weight loss,” or “Design a 30-day beginner workout routine.”
+Prompt it with “Create a vegetarian meal plan for weight loss” or “Design a 30-day beginner workout routine.”

 > Designing a 30-day beginner workout routine involves creating a balanced program that includes a mix of cardiovascular exercise, strength training, flexibility, and rest days to allow for recovery.
 Here's a simple and effective plan that beginners can follow.
-Please note, it's always a good idea to consult with a healthcare provider before starting any new exercise routine.
+Please note that it's always a good idea to consult a healthcare provider before starting any new exercise routine.

 > ### Week 1-4 Overview:
 > - **Monday:** Cardio + Core